ddev/ddev/docs/content/users/usage/offline.md

 !!!note "Administrative Privileges Required"

-    You must have administrative privileges to save the Windows hosts file.
+    You must have administrative privileges to save the hosts file on any OS.